 Working with libdrm, buffer allocation

 In the first blog of libdrm, we went through the repainting loop using the libdrm.
 Now we move on to the topic of framebuffers.
 A framebuffer is a piece of memory (could be on main memory or on GPU) for repainting every frame.
 It is like a canvas, represents what you would finally see on screen.
 Framebuffer is already a familiar concept to rendering programmers, in OpenGL, We have GL_FRAMEBUFFER_0 for presenting the surface, additional framebuffers for roles like G-Buffer and post-processing.
+In GPU programming, framebuffer is also a broader concept, “abstraction of a collection of attachments”, the underlining attachments corresponds to actual pieces of memory we talk about here.

 Working with libdrm, repainting timeline

 As the taiwins project finished with X11/Wayland backend rigging.
 Now I am fully on the libdrm backend development, dealing with hardwares directly.
 This backend requires 200 percent my energy to tame the complexity.
-Like other backends, libdrm also needs to provide two resources, input and output.
-Backends like nested wayland backend or X11 backend, the output device are the windows created by ourselves (or by the user).
-Meaning we can create it or destroy it as we please.